 How long will my first period last?

-When your first period arrives it might not last very long as it can take your body some months to get into a regular pattern.
-As a general rule, once they’re settled, you’ll have a period every 28 to 30 days and it will last between three and seven days.
+When your first period arrives it might not last very long, as it can take your body some months to get into a regular pattern.
+As a general rule, once they're settled, you'll have a period every 28 to 30 days and it will last 3 to 7 days.

 How much blood will I lose?

-It might seem a lot, but it’s only about 3-5 tablespoons.
-It’s not a sudden gush, you’ll just see a reddish-brown stain on your pants or on your sheets when you wake up in the morning.
+It might seem a lot, but it's only about 3 to 5 tablespoons.
+It's not a sudden gush – you'll just see a reddish-brown stain on your pants or on your sheets when you wake up in the morning.

 What if period blood leaks through my clothes?